Coboundaries and eigenvalues of finitary S-adic systems: Abstract

 \section{Abstract}

 An $S$-adic system is a symbolic dynamical system generated by iterating an infinite sequence of substitutions or morphisms, called a directive sequence.
 A {\em finitary} $S$-adic dynamical system is one where the directive sequence consists of morphisms selected from a finite set.
-We study eigenvalues and coboundaries for finitary recognizable $S$-adic dynamical systems.
-To do this we identify the notions of {\em straightness} and {\em essential} words, and use them to define a coboundary, which allows us to express necessary and sufficient conditions that a complex number must satisfy in order to be a continuous or measurable eigenvalue.
+We study eigenvalues and coboundaries for finitary recognizable $S$-adic dynamical systems, i.e., those where points can be uniquely desubstituted using the given sequence of morphisms.
+To do this we identify the notions of {\em straightness} and {\em essential} words, and use them to define a coboundary, inspired by of Host's formalism, which allows us to express necessary and sufficient conditions that a complex number must satisfy in order to be a continuous or measurable eigenvalue.
 We then apply our results to finitary directive sequences of substitutions of constant length, and show how to create constant-length $S$-adic shifts with non-trivial coboundaries.
 We show that in this case all continuous eigenvalues are rational and we give a complete description of the rationals that can be an eigenvalue, indicating how this leads to a Cobham-style result for these systems.